 - Elastic layers are only supported with floating desktop pools.
 (UNI-53442)

-- When creating a Windows 10 or Windows Server 2016 virtual machine on VMware version 6.7, the virtual machine’s boot options default to Unified Extensible Firmware Interface (UEFI) firmware.
-However, UEFI virtual machines are not supported at this time with Citrix App Layering.
-Please use BIOS setting instead.
+- When creating a Windows 10 or Windows Server 2016 virtual machine on VMware version 6.7, the machine’s boot options default to the Unified Extensible Firmware Interface (UEFI).
+App Layering does not support UEFI virtual machines.
+Use the BIOS setting instead.
 (UNI-69435)

 - When you configure Elastic Layering in Hyper-V, you must use unmanaged RDS pools (UNI-53545)